minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

    :alt: MinIO Operator Console

-The MinIO Operator Console is designed for deploying multi-node distributed MinIO Deployments.

 Deploying Single-Node topologies requires additional configurations not covered in this documentation.
 You can alternatively use a simple Kubernetes YAML object to describe a Single-Node topology for local testing and evaluation as necessary.
 MinIO does not recommend nor support single-node deployment topologies for production environments.

-The Operator Console provides a rich user interface for deploying and managing MinIO Tenants on Kubernetes infrastructure.
-Installing the MinIO :ref:`Kubernetes Operator <deploy-operator-kubernetes>` automatically installs and configures the Operator Console.

 This documentation assumes familiarity with all referenced Kubernetes concepts, utilities, and procedures.
 While this documentation *may* provide guidance for configuring or deploying Kubernetes-related resources on a best-effort basis, it is not a replacement for the official :kube-docs:`Kubernetes Documentation <>`.